kaby76/AntlrVSIX/README.md

 # Installation of Prerequisites

 There are no prerequsites for Antlrvsix other than you use Visual Studio 2019.
-I recommend that you use version 16.6 since it has the latest bug fixes that the extension uses.
+I recommend that you use version 16.6 since it has the latest bug fixes.

 If you are building and running an Antlr application--as opposed to simply opening an Antlr grammar file to view--then you will want to set up the build environment.
 There is support for Antlr in C# and C++ programs using Antlr4BuildTasks.
-If you plan to build Antlrvsix, then you must set up the build environment as described in the instructions of pAntlr4BUildTasks](https://github.com/kaby76/Antlr4BuildTasks).
+If you plan to build Antlrvsix, then you must set up the build environment as described in the instructions of [Antlr4BUildTasks](https://github.com/kaby76/Antlr4BuildTasks).

 # Installation